michelmnds/michelmnds/README.md

 ## Hello 👋, my name is Michel and currently I'm a:

-- 💻 Software Developer working @Fliz
+- 💻 Software Developer working @FLIZpay
 - ✏️ Full Stack Developer Formed at Ironhack and Kenzie Academy Brasil
 - ✨ Portuguese and English Speaker
 - 🧑 Portuguese-Brazilian